MaiKokain/StackUpper/README.md

 > [!IMPORTANT]
 > [Midnightlib](https://modrinth.com/mod/midnightlib) is a required dependency

-> [!IMPORTANT]
-> Tools that have the same component are also stackable (will be fixed in later updates)

 ### Possible future changes
 - Patch `DataComponents` calling `ExtraCodecs.intRange` instead of patching `ExtraCodecs.intRange` directly
 - Use PORTB BiggerStack's XML Util for item ruleset (or maybe custom instead)